 Listed Buildings and Other Designated Heritage Assets

 Some heritage assets are considered to be of national or even international significance.
 Therefore, the law imposes tight control over destruction of, or alterations to these sites.
-These sites include: archaeological sites, historic buildings, shipwrecks, parks, formal gardens and battlefields.
+Designated Heritage Assets include lots of different types of heritage assets.
+These include; archaeological sites, historic buildings, shipwrecks, landscapes, battlefields and areas.
 They are referred to collectively as Designated Heritage Assets.

 Registered Park and Garden (9)